DataAnalysisHub/online-retail-sales-analysis/README.md

 ---

-This README.md file provides a clear and organized structure for "Online Sales Data Analysis" project.
+This README.md file provides a clear and organized structure for **Online Sales Data Analysis** project.
 It includes sections for project overview, installation instructions, usage guidelines, and references to each project module.